Better Boxed Buttermilk Biscuits (but vegan!)

 Next we need to talk about keeping things cold.
 Keep the vegan butter cold until you need it an ideally, cold milk and having the baking mix cold helps too.
 I’ve seen some recipes calling for room temperature butter but they didn’t look as high and mighty as mine so I say keep it cold.
 I used a food processor to make quick work of the whole process but you can certainly do this all by hand.

 Making good biscuits is a very tactile process.
 You need just enough moisture to hold the dough together without it being too sticky but you don’t want to overwork it either.
-You also may need to add up to three more tablespoons of the mix to get it to the right consistency.
+You also may need to add up to three to four more tablespoons of the baking mix to get it to the right consistency.
 The pic above is a good example of what it should look like before you start shaping it.

 Once you get the dough out of the bowl you’re going to flour your board then the top of the dough and fold it over itself at least 5 times to create those flaky layers.
 You can do more, but five is the minimum.
 Other tips for success are if you’re using a biscuit cutter to press right in and don’t twist the cutter.
 It’s tempting to do, but it will seal the edges preventing a good rise.
 If you don’t have a biscuit or cookie cutter, use a sharp knife to cut square biscuits from the patted down dough.
 Placing the biscuits close together allows them to climb on each other as they bake creating an even better rising biscuit so don’t space them too far apart.
 I like using a baking dish versus a pan.
 I find it easier to cover with a piece of foil if they start to brown too much before the insides are cooked.
 I find biscuits baked on a sheet too dry for my liking.
 A skillet would also work too.
 Whatever baking vessel you choose, make sure to grease it well.